 - Full pre- and post-course tutor support.

-- Restaurant lunches and refreshments are provided.
+- Lunches and refreshments are provided.

 - Training in the centre of the World Heritage City of Bath.